 The Postdoctoral Assembly (PDA) is a great resource for SOT postdoctoral scholars for scientific growth, networking, and career advancement.
-All members of SOT who self-identify as a postdoc are included in the Postdoctoral Assembly, which is governed by the PDA Board.
+All members of SOT who self-identify as a postdoctoral scholar are included in the Postdoctoral Assembly, which is governed by the PDA Executive Board.
 These leaders are elected by SOT postdoctoral members, and provide leadership for communications, strategic activities, and events of special interest to postdocs.

 Who Is a Postdoc?

 Characteristics that define a postdoctoral position…

 - The postdoctoral appointment is temporary.